Gift Guide for the Perfect Smart Home

 Another great way to protect your smart home is with the Nest Protect Smoke & Carbon Monoxide Alarm.
 These things can send alerts to your phone when they’re low on battery and send warnings to (and be silenced from) your phone.
 They will also specify what they’re warning you about and where the problem is so you can take appropriate action quickly.

-Awair Glow
+Awair Element

 Philips Hue